wizelineacademy/itesm-socioformador-feb-jun-2024-CVForge/app/(cv)/cv_gallery/README.md

-# CV Menu / Gallery
+# CV Gallery / Dashboard

 This view will display the users available CVs